-In the last few days, it has been announced that Phillips is re-entering the hearing aid market with the launch of a new hearing aid range called Hearlink.
+In the last few days, it has been announced that Philips is re-entering the hearing aid market with the launch of a new hearing aid range called Hearlink.
 The range has been introduced in collaboration with Demant (the owners of the Oticon, Bernafon and Sonic hearing aid brands).
 This isn't the first time that Phillips has had their name on hearing aids.
 Quite a long time ago Phillips hearing aids were renowned for quality and reliability.
 However, they decided to leave the business, what has brought them back, why now and what have they got to offer?
-Let's talk Phillips Hearlink hearing aids.
+Let's talk Philips Hearlink hearing aids.

-Phillips is collaborating with Demant and for the moment, Demant is providing the hardware involved.
+Philips is collaborating with Demant and for the moment, Demant is providing the hardware involved.
 Anyone familiar with Oticon, Bernafon or indeed Sonic will recognise the hearing aid models and accessories that Phillips are offering.
 The audiological strategies inside the hearing aids are pretty similar to Bernafon core strategies, at least for the moment.
-That may change as Phillips gears up their own research and design team.
+That may change as Philips gears up their own research and design team.
 Let's look at the announcement and then look at the range available.

 Copenhagen, Denmark, April 10th, 2019 – Demant is pleased to announce the introduction of Philips branded hearing aids to the global hearing aid market.
 A new player, the Philips brand is entering the hearing healthcare market with a complete range of premium hearing aids, accessories, and applications to best serve hearing aid users.
 These Philips Hearing Solutions will quickly become a trusted brand with hearing care providers and users, as it has great potential around the world to present unique opportunities for hearing care professionals in an ever-evolving market.